inaimathi/gtypist-single-space/gtypist.typ

 I:(5) Pointed Paragraph (u y)
 *:_M_R_L31
-S:    If truly quoted, you and Guy, mere youths, fly a con- :tinuous journey of thousands of miles yearly in your study :of numerous flying routes.
+S:If truly quoted, you and Guy, mere youths, fly a con- :tinuous journey of thousands of miles yearly in your study :of numerous flying routes.
 You say you were south in July :in the dry country conspicuous for yucca, but now you are